swiftlang/swift-foundation/Proposals/NNNN-concurrency-safe-notifications.md

 These methods do not need to be implemented if all posters and observers are using `NotificationCenter.Message`.

-If `Notification` and `NotificationCenter.Message` posters and observers are mixed without implementing these methods, observers will be called but will not receive the associated payloads.
+If `Notification` and `NotificationCenter.Message` posters and observers are mixed without implementing these methods, observers for both types will be called but will not receive the associated payloads.

 ### Isolation from non-Swift Concurrency posters